-Corporate financial reports of over 1 250 companies active in energy sector industry classifications are included in the sample.
-These classifications include: fossil fuel extraction, transport, conversion and services; electricity generation, including production, equipment manufacture and services; electricity, gas and district heating utilities; electricity and gas networks and smart grids; electric mobility; LEDs; insulation; electricity storage, hydrogen and fuel cells; non-electricity renewable energy, including production and equipment manufacture.
 R&D budgets of companies that are active in multiple sub-sectors are allocated on the basis of the share of revenue in these sectors (including non-energy sectors), complemented by interviews with major companies and details in corporate annual reports in some cases.
-These attempts to capture only energy-relevant R&D budgets are particularly important in the case of companies whose primary sectoral classification is not well-aligned with the full extent of their market and innovation activities.
+These attempts to capture only energyrelevant R&D budgets are particularly important in the case of companies whose primary sectoral classification is not well-aligned with the full extent of their market and innovation activities.
+Heavy industry and transportation companies are tracked separately from the energy-specific sample and the share of energy within their R&D budgets is not estimated.

-One notable caveat is that this methodology makes it challenging to capture corporate research into efficient buildings, appliances and industry.
+One notable caveat is that this methodology indeed makes it challenging to capture corporate research into efficient buildings, appliances and the share of energy in the R&D budgets of industry players.
 Such R&D is undertaken within the R&D activities of these other sectors for which energy efficiency cannot be separated from their other research activities.
 However, we know that energy research in other sectors is substantial (IEA, 2017).
 Furthermore, non-listed companies comprise a non-trivial component of total energy R&D spending and these are not captured by our methodology.